anisa-su/sccn-documentation/README.md

----
-layout: page
-title: README
-permalink: /readme/
----

 # SCCN Docs
 This repository contains the contents of the [Seattle Community Cellular Network Documentation website](https://anisa-su.github.io/sccn-documentation/).
 It is intended to provide interested community members s guidebook discussing how to get involved in the community network from a technical perspective.

-The remainder of this document describes the process for contributing to the documentation website itself.
+The remainder of this document describes the process for contributing to the documentation website itself. test

 ## Table of Contents
 1. [Using hackMD](##using-hackMD)